ChittalaUday/CableBillingBackend/README.md

 - Development: http://localhost:3000/api-docs
 - The API documentation is automatically generated from JSDoc comments

+### New Logging Endpoints

+The system now includes new endpoints for retrieving activity logs and database changes:

+- `GET /api/logs/activity` - Get activity logs (Manager and Admin only)
+- `GET /api/logs/database` - Get database changes (Admin only)
+- `GET /api/logs/activity/user/:userId` - Get activity logs for a specific user (Manager and Admin only)

+These endpoints require Firebase logging to be enabled and configured.

 ## 🔧 Development Tools

 ### Code Quality